Place your dental practice in the right hands

 When you’re ready to put your practice on the market, know that it’s often a waiting game.

-“A lot of sellers think it’s much easier to find a buyer than it is,” Catriona said.
+“A lot of sellers think it’s much easier to find a buyer than it is,” Christy said.
 “It’s not as easy as sending out an email and the buyers come flooding.
 There are challenges even with the perfect location and great financials.”

 Various pieces are at play here.
 Anything from the market’s current state, lending and interest rates to timing of when your practice is listed on the market can factor into how quickly your practice sells.